paradime-io/social-media-data-modeling-challenge/README.md

 # Key Insights & Visualizations

 ### Data Profile

-To start, let's take a quick look at the general shape, size, and attributes of the data
+To start, let's take a quick look at the attributes of the dataset.

-- avg
+Right off the jump, three things stand out:
+- Transient nature of TikTok audio: the average top 100 leaderboard appearance is a mere 1.6, with official songs doing slightly better at 1.92.
+This suggests that audio virality is short-lived (1-2 months), fads and trends shift rapidly, but also *every* audio has a shot and spot in the limelight.
+- Top performers heavily skew dataset: with viral video and viral view averages that nearly doubling the median, it appears that after a certain range of spots on the leaderboard, there is significant dropoff.

+Looking at the viral view and viral video count averages,

+### Stat Stuffers of 2019 thru Mid-2021: Audios/Artists That Took Over TikTok

+### The "Best Performing" TikTok Audios - Standardized and Scored

+### Predictors of Success: Which Song Attributes Do Well?